Though I was given a $20 credit to try Stitch Fix for free what follows is my honest Stitch Fix Review as a frugal, simple person.

 However, I no longer want to buy throwaway items.
 I want timeless pieces of higher quality, yet without a ridiculous cost.
 So, I decided to try out the extremely popular personal styling service Stitch Fix.

-**Try out Stitch Fix NOW for FREE and see if it’s right for you.**
+**Try out Stitch Fix NOW and see if it’s right for you.**

 Stitch Fix Style Quiz